7 Best Criminal Defense Landing Page Examples (From 45 We Analyzed)

 Winners structure the body around 'Will I lose my license?', 'What is the criminal sentence?', 'Where is the jail?', 'Where is the courthouse?'.
 These are the searches happening the morning after an arrest.
 Matching the panic language instead of the brand language converts higher than any credent...

-#1 Shouse Law Group#5 Shouse San Bernardino (wildcard)
+#1 Shouse Law Group#8 Shouse San Bernardino (wildcard)

 🛡️

-Named attorney with a story beats a gavel stock photo
+Named attorneys with a story beat a gavel stock photo

 The San Bernardino wildcard uses a video thumbnail of attorney Michael Scafiddi labelled 'Former Cop, DUI expert advice' and dedicates FAQ section #7 to 'Who is attorney Michael Scafiddi?'.
-Eisner Gorin's drug crimes page embeds a YouTube intro titled 'Rated Top 5% U.S. Law Firm'.
-The losers all ...
+Robinson & Henry exposes a four-attorney grid with real case-result cards underneath.
+Summit Defense names ...

 Bottom line

 Winners committed to a single conversion pattern (sticky sidebar form, FAQ body tuned to arrest-hour questions, named attorney above the fold).
-Losers hedged by publishing a long-form article and hoped the visitor would find the phone number themselves..
+Losers hedged by publishing a long-form article, a directory search box, or a multi-practice-area home page, and hoped the visitor would find the phone number themselves..